-The molecular shape of a molecule and its polarity is dependent on the atoms involved in its formation.
+The molecular shape of a molecule and its polarity are dependent on the atoms involved in its formation.
 The electronic configuration including lone pairs gives the most stable shape to the molecule.

-The electronegativity of atoms and the type of bond formation determines whether a molecule have polar or nonpolar nature.
+The electronegativity of atoms and the type of bond formation determine whether a molecule has polar or nonpolar nature.

 in the H2SO4 molecule, Sulfur being the central atom has four paired electrons and 0 unpaired electrons.